datacite/homepage/source/service-provider-program.html.md

 DataCite Registered Service Providers will…

-- integrate with either the REST API or the MDS API for their DOI registration services.
+- have an existing integration with the REST API or the MDS API for their DOI registration services.
+Service Providers that do not yet have an integration should integrate with the REST API.
 - demonstrate that they have registered findable DOIs through their registration.
 - support the submission of metadata to DataCite that is compliant with DataCite Metadata Schema 4 or a more recent version.
 - provide a secure means for their users to submit DataCite member credentials to them.
 Plain text over email is not considered secure.